Boat Safe, Boat Smart, Boat SOBER!!

 Colorado Parks and Wildlife joins Operation Dry Water, as part of a nationally coordinated effort to reduce the number of accidents and deaths related to boating under the influence.
 During this three-day weekend, officers will be on the water reminding boaters about the dangers of boating under the influence and removing boaters who are impaired.

 Alcohol use is the leading known contributing factor in fatal boating accidents; where the primary cause was known, it was listed as the leading factor in 21% of deaths according to U.S. Coast Guard Recreational Boating Statistics 2014.

-It is just as dangerous to operate a boat under the influence of marijuana as it is alcohol.
-The penalties are also identical.
+It’s just as dangerous to operate a boat under the influence of marijuana as it is alcohol.
+The penalties for doing so are also identical.
 Many lakes, reservoirs and rivers in Colorado are considered public property, so open display or use of marijuana is also illegal.

 Safe Vessel Operation